Top Java 8 Interview Questions and Answers in 2021

 Question: Is there any difference between the Functional interface and SAM interface?

-Answer: No, there is no difference between Functional interface and SAM interface.
+Answer: No, there is no difference between the Functional interface and SAM interface.
 The SAM interface or Single Abstract Method interface is a kind of Functional interface defined in Java SE 8 API.

 Question: Can we define our functional interface?
 If yes, how?